Heat Rash In Babies

 Are there any tests for heat rash in babies?

 Nope.
 No tests are necessary.
-Heat rash is diagnosed simply by appearance.
-If your baby develops red, raised bumps and it’s been hot out, he probably has heat rash.
+Heat rash is diagnosed simply by appearance and by telling your doctor what baby has been up to.
+If baby develops red, raised bumps and it’s been hot out, or he or she has been in a hot environment it's probably heat rash.

 How common is heat rash for babies?